Trey Ideker: Biography

-Following his PhD, Ideker worked at the Whitehead Institute for Biomedical Research at M.I.T.
-In 2003, Ideker joined UC San Diego as an assistant professor of bioengineering.
-In 2006, became an associate professor of Bioengineering and adjunct professor of Computer Science.
+In 2003, Ideker joined the Jacobs School’s Department of Bioengineering at UC San Diego as an Assistant Professor of Bioengineering.
+In 2006, he became an Associate Professor of Bioengineering and an Adjunct Professor of Computer Science.
 He served as Division Chief of Medical Genetics from 2009 – 2016.
-Since 2010, he has been a professor of Medicine and Bioengineering.
-Ideker has also served as adjunct professor at the Moores Cancer Center and has acted as a consultant for companies including Ideaya Biosciences, Inc. and Data4Cure, Inc.
+Since 2010, he has been a Professor of Medicine and Adjunct Professor of Bioengineering and Computer Science, and has also served as a member of the Moores Cancer Center.